SrIzan10/falko/README.md

 # falkobot
-A economy discord bot made for Mara Turing
+An economy discord bot made for Mara Turing

 # roadmap